Roksnet/Python-json-adapter-sqla/README.rst

    Add access rights to your service consumer.

    Open tab ENDPOINTS.
 You should see here all endpoints you have described in the description file.
-   Grant your service consumer subsystem access rights for each endpoint.

    Close service form and enable the web service (click on the right of the URL).